Key takeaways

 Is Nota available to download?

-Nota is currently in closed beta on macOS.
-You must request an invite from nota.md to join the waitlist.
+As of June 2026, Nota remains in waitlist-only beta on macOS.
+You must request an invite from nota.md, and the last released version (0.41.0) shipped in December 2024.

 What are alternatives to Nota?